SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 Until then, it will get regular updates on the current main value (see last update above).

 .. note::
-    it is vital that all 'side-effects' are realised (i.e. stored in internal variables) and be communicated, **before** the 'changed' reply is sent!
+    it is vital that all 'side-effects' are realized (i.e. stored in internal variables) and be communicated, **before** the 'changed' reply is sent!

 Read Request